North of 60

 This project is managed by a team of SSVP volunteers.
 There are no paid employees.
 Team members are assigned a community.
 Their role is to develop knowledge and, most importantly, rapport that allows for an accurate listing of the community needs, as well as confidence in fair distribution of the product shipped.

 We would like to reiterate our gratitude to all the people, organizations and businesses who support us and make this project financially viable.
 Their contribution is vital and we thank them.

 National North of 60 Committee

-The Western Regional Council shipped eight sea containers this year by truck from Edmonton to Hay River where they were transferred to barges to sail down the Mackenzie River and then by ocean barge for movement across the Beaufort Sea.
+The Western Regional Council shipped eight sea containers this year by truck from the Greater Edmonton area and Calgary to Hay River where they were transferred to barges to sail down the Mackenzie River and then by ocean barge for movement across the Beaufort Sea.

 The Western Region of SSVP serves the following Arctic Communities:

 Western Regional Council